couchbase/cbft/DESIGN.md

 ## cbft Janitors Wake Up To Clean Up The Mess

-Individual cbft janitors on the cbft nodes (there's just one so far in this simple case) are awoken due to the Cfg change subscriptions (previous step UP0) and create or shutdown any process-local PIndex instances as appropriate.
+Individual cbft janitors on the cbft nodes (there's just one cbft node so far in this simple case) are awoken due to the Cfg change subscriptions (from previous step UP0) and create or shutdown any process-local PIndex instances as appropriate.

-That is, a cbft janitor will try to make cbft process-local changes on the cbft node to reflect the latest plan.
+That is, a cbft janitor will try to make process-local runtime changes on its cbft node to reflect the latest plan, including starting and stopping any PIndexes on the local cbft node.

 ## A PIndex instance creates DCP feeds